The Professional Learning Program on School-wide Inclusive Practice (Autism)

 The Program developed the capacity of School

 Leaders to support school-wide inclusive practice,

 with a focus on autism.

-At the school-level, School Leaders will:
+At the school-level, School Leaders developed whole-school processes to:

 - Create welcoming environments for students with disabilities, including autistic students.